genestack/user-docs/docs/user-guide/doc-odm-user-guide/api-reference.md

 | Parameter | Type | Description |
 |---|---|---|
 | `id` | integer | ID of the job whose logs to retrieve |

-After a dry run, review the logs carefully before updating the configuration or proceeding to a full run.
-After a full run, the logs are the primary source of information about which ODM accessions were created.